How to tell if your phone is original or counterfeit: a complete guide

 Check the IMEI: your first key clue

-El IMEI (International Mobile Equipment Identity) It's one of the first signs you can check to determine if a phone is original.
-This unique number consists of 15 digits and is assigned to each cell phone manufactured to uniquely identify it.
+The IMEI (International Mobile Equipment Identity) is one of the first clues you can check to determine if a mobile phone is genuine.
+This unique 15-digit number is assigned to each mobile phone manufactured to uniquely identify it.

 A fake phone may have one of these problems:

-In addition, if you enter this code in specialized sites that verify IMEI, you will be able to know data about the terminal such as brand, model, country of manufacture and production date.
-If the data shown does not correspond to the phone you have in your hands, there is a high probability that it is a counterfeit..
-You can too learn to verify other models.
+Furthermore, if you enter this code on specialized IMEI verification websites, you can find out details about the device , such as the brand, model, country of manufacture, and production date.
+If the information displayed doesn't match the phone you have, it's very likely a counterfeit .
+You can also learn how to verify other models.

 Analyze the physical design and finishes